Storyyeller/polysubml-demo/README.md

 > *You can also group expressions using `begin ... end` instead of `( ... )` if you want.*

-Note that everything is still an expression, which means that these statement-block like expressions still have to end in an expression.
+Note that everything is still an expression, which means that these "statement block" expressions still have to end in an expression.
 For example, `(let a = 3; let b = 3;)` is not valid because there's no trailing expression in the block.
 The exception is at the top level of a source file.
 At the top level, a source file consists of zero or more statements with no trailing expression.

 For convenience, PolySubML also includes a print "statement", which prints one or more comma separated expressions to the console: